 Commander Ulysses Feral

 With all due respect, Deputy Mayor, your SWAT Kats are a menace.
-They belong in a cell.
+They belong in a cell, right next to Hard Drive.

 Commander Ulysses Feral is the by-the-book, well-intentioned leader of Megakat City’s paramilitary Enforcers who are tasked with defending the city against a host of threats.